 Food allergies – The often long path to diagnosis

 Food allergies can only be diagnosed by a doctor and the path to diagnosing a food allergy can be complicated.
-It begins with a patient recounting their medical history.
+It begins with a person recounting their medical history.
 The physician will ask for relevant information, such as what symptoms of a food allergy have occurred for the first time, and whether other family members suffer from allergies.
-A diary of the foods consumed and symptoms experienced by the patient can be helpful.
+A diary of the foods consumed and symptoms experienced by the people can be helpful.

 Additional steps to diagnosing food allergies

 Blood and / or skin tests are the next steps.
 In the blood of a food-allergy sufferer, the number of certain antibodies is elevated.
 This so-called specific IgE antibody value can be determined very well.
 However, a blood test alone does not provide a reliable result.
-Only through the results of the blood tests (i.e. the IgE antibodies) and the patient's data on symptoms and the intake of certain foodstuffs can a food allergy be diagnosed or ruled out.
+Only through the results of the blood tests (i.e. the IgE antibodies) and the individual's data on symptoms and the intake of certain foodstuffs can a food allergy be diagnosed or ruled out.

 The standard skin test for food allergies is the prick test

 For the prick test, the allergist marks spots on the skin on the inside of the forearm.
 There, he places a drop of solutions containing the allergens to be tested.
 Then, the allergist sticks through the liquid into the skin, which absorbs the allergens.
 Under the surface, the allergens are in contact with so-called mast cells.
-If an allergy is present, the mast cells emit messenger substances such as histamine, causing the skin to redden, the tissue fluid to eventually blow out, the skin to swell and a wheal (hives) to occur, and the patient to experience some itching.
+If an allergy is present, the mast cells emit messenger substances such as histamine, causing the skin to redden, the tissue fluid to eventually blow out, the skin to swell and a wheal (hives) to occur, and the individual to experience some itching.

 False positives from the prick test